sumith-018/DevOps-Assignments/Team 1 - Assignment 1/Task 1/READMe.md

 # Kubernetes Helm package installation,configuration and revision

-1. Search for charts in Heml hub.
+1. Search for charts in Helm hub.
 2. Adding charts to local repo and searching for it.
 3. Installing an application using Helm chart.
 4. Checking the status of applications.